cjuniorfox/debianraid/MACMINI.md

 defaultroute
 EOF
 ```
-2. Place your username/passoword at file **/etc/ppp/chap-secrets** for wherever reason.
+Place your username/passoword at file **/etc/ppp/pap-secrets** for wherever reason.
 ```
-echo "ppp_username ppp_password" >> /etc/ppp/chap-secrets
+echo "ppp_username * ppp_password" >> /etc/ppp/pap-secrets
 ```
-3. You can test your connection running:
+Let's test if our connection it's up and running.
 ```
 pon your_provider_name
 ```